jennyrrrrr/Art_Style_Transform/README.md

 ## Methodology

-To generate images in certain style, we are transforming data from domain X (photos) to domain Y (styled paintings).
+To generate images in a certain style, we are transforming data from domain X (photos) to domain Y (styled paintings).

-First, we need a distriminator to jude if the generated image belongs to domain Y.
+First, we need a discriminator to judge if the generated image belongs to domain Y.

-But using only the discriminator may cause problems like generating images that look like it's a image in domain Y, but the generated image may turned out to have nothing in relation with the input image.
+But using only the discriminator may cause problems like generating images that look like it's an image in domain Y, but the generated image may turn out to have nothing in relation to the input image.

-So to avid problem like this, another generater is needed to transform the image from domain y back to image in domain X, we need to make the regenerated input image to be as close as to the original input image.
+So to avoid problems like this, another generator is needed to transform the image from domain Y back to image in domain X, we need to make the regenerated input image to be as close as to the original input image. aka minimizing the loss.

-So we also need another generator and discriminator to use the generated painting to regenerate image back in domain X.
+We also need another generator and discriminator to use the painting to regenerate the image back in domain X and minimize the loss of the regenerated painting to the original painting.

-And as I noticed that the dataset prsented in the original paper are using data/images that are close to the realistic style.
-Thus I also tried training on a more dramatic and different style of data, I also tried the penciel skeches from Van Gogh's paintings dataset.
+And as I noticed that the dataset presented in the original paper are using data/images that are close to the realistic style.
+Thus I also tried training on a more dramatic and different style of data, I also tried the pencil sketches from Van Gogh's paintings dataset.

 <p align="middle">